AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 Once the specific native dependency (that is, `mscoree.dll`/`ijwhost.dll`) is loaded, all managed exports exposed to native code are "thunked".
 This thunk provides a level of indirection between the actual managed function and the calling native code in order to load the .NET runtime on demand.
 The first time a managed function is called by native code, the thunk is executed and a .NET runtime loaded or the existing one confirmed to be compatible and adopted.
 All native exports are then populated with the appropriate managed function.
 Only one managed call must pay this initialization price since all thunks for an assembly will be updated when it is loaded into a .NET runtime.
 After a .NET runtime has loaded the assembly and the managed function thunks have been updated, the interop experience follows all the rules and principles described in the [Concepts](#concepts) section.

-Aside from the `mscoree.dll`/`ijwhost.dll` differences there are other functional discrepancies between .NET Framework and .NET Core 3.1/.NET 5+.
+Aside from the `mscoree.dll`/`ijwhost.dll` differences, there are other functional discrepancies between .NET Framework and .NET Core 3.1/.NET 5+.
 These are captured in official documentation for transitioning C++/CLI from [.NET Framework to a newer .NET version](https://docs.microsoft.com/dotnet/core/porting/cpp-cli).

 <!--